yudai/cf_nise_installer/README.md

   * Executes some additional tasks such as installing Ruby, Gems and Nise Bosh

-When run these scrips, be sure your are  in the `cf_nise_installer` directory, and not in `local` directory.
+When run these scrips, be sure your are  in the `cf_nise_installer` directory, and not in `scripts` directory.

 #### Notes for Updating Devbox